 Work in Progress

 Abstract.
-This paper studies the causal effect of rising default costs on market expectations for sovereign default.
-I use a novel identification strategy that leverages the prevalent issuance of foreign currency debt under U.S. law.
-I exploit changes in Latin American countries' litigation-induced default costs and default probabilities around legal rulings on creditor lawsuits against Argentina in U.S. courts.
-I find that positive news about recovery rates under U.S. law — interpreted as increases in litigation-induced default costs — lead to a reduction in expectations of future default.
-I develop these results in a model of international borrowing with endogenous default and heterogeneous lenders, who vary in their ability to impose economic costs on sovereigns.
-I similarly find that adopting more punitive debt portfolios reduces vulnerability to belief-driven debt crises, but can increase the severity of fundamental crises.
+This paper studies the causal effect of rising default costs on sovereign default probabilities.
+I employ a novel identification strategy that exploits changes in litigation-induced default costs of Latin American countries around legal news-shocks from Argentinian creditor lawsuits.
+I find that a one percentage point increase in recovery rates under U.S. law — caused by an increase in litigation-induced default cost — leads to a 0.46 percentage point reduction in default probability.
+I develop these results in a model of international borrowing with endogenous default and heterogeneous lenders who vary in their ability to impose economic costs on defaulting sovereigns.
+Here, similarly, adopting more punitive debt portfolios reduces the default probability by eliminating belief-driven debt crises equilibria.
+However, it can increase the severity of fundamental crises.

 With M. Ellison, E. Faraglia and F. Velde